Skip to Content

 13. Try a Rum Punch

-Rum is made on the island at the Brinley Gold distillery and Rum Punch is served in all the restaurants and bars on the island.
-Each establishment has its own recipe but the best Rum Punch I had was my first at Ocean Terrace Inn.
+Rum is made on the island at the Brinley Gold distillery, and Rum Punch is served in all the restaurants and beach bars.
+Each establishment has its own recipe, but the best Rum Punch I had was my first at Ocean Terrace Inn.

 Looking for somewhere to stay in St Kitts?
 Check rates and availability here